osbuild/osbuild-composer/test/README.md

 To (re)generate these test cases use the tool `tools/test-case-generators/generate-test-cases`.

+### Setting up Azure upload tests

+By default, the vhd images are run locally using qemu.
+However, when the right set of environment flags is passed to the osbuild-image-tests, it uploads the image to Azure, boots it and tries to ssh into it.

+#### Required flags
+- `AZURE_STORAGE_ACCOUNT`
+- `AZURE_STORAGE_ACCESS_KEY`
+- `AZURE_CONTAINER_NAME`
+- `AZURE_SUBSCRIPTION_ID`
+- `AZURE_CLIENT_ID`
+- `AZURE_CLIENT_SECRET`
+- `AZURE_TENANT_ID`
+- `AZURE_LOCATION`
+- `AZURE_RESOURCE_GROUP`

+#### Setting up all the required resources

+1) Firstly, go to *Subscriptions* in the left-side menu.
+Here you can find the `AZURE_SUBSCRIPTION_ID`.

+2) Now, you need to create a new resource group.
+In the left-side menu, select *Resource groups*.
+Click on *Add* above the resource group list.
+   The name you choose is your `AZURE_RESOURCE_GROUP`.
+The region you choose is your `AZURE_LOCATION`.
+However, it must be in the "machine-readable form".
+You can list all the locations with their machine-readable names using Azure CLI: `az account list-locations -o table`.
+   E.g. the machine-readable name of US East location is `eastus`.

+   Note that terms *location* and *region* are synonyms in Azure's context.

+3) Storage time!
+Go to Storage accounts in the left-side menu.
+Click on *Add* above the list.
+Use the resource group you created in the previous step.
+Also, the region should be the same.
+The name you choose is your `AZURE_STORAGE_ACCOUNT`.

+   After the storage account is created, open it.
+   Select *Settings > Access keys*.
+Choose one of the keys, this is your `AZURE_STORAGE_ACCESS_KEY`.
+Select *Blob service > Containers* and create a new one.
+Its name is your `AZURE_CONTAINER_NAME`.

+4) Now it’s time to create an application.
+This is needed because Azure uses OAuth to do authorization.
+In the left-side menu, choose *Azure Active Directory*.
+Go to *Manage > App registrations* and register a new application.

+   When it’s created, open it.
+In the overview, you can see the Application (client) ID and the Directory (tenant) ID.
+These are your `AZURE_CLIENT_ID` and `AZURE_TENANT_ID`.

+   Now, go to *Manage > Certificates & Secrets* under your new application and create a new client secret.
+The is your `AZURE_CLIENT_SECRET`.

+5) The last step is to give the new application access to the resource group.
+   This step must be done by Azure administrator (@larskarlitski): Go to the *Access control (IAM)* section under the newly created resource group.
+   Here, add the new application with the *Developer* role.

 ## Notes on asserts and comparing expected values

 When comparing for expected values in test functions you should use the